dedis/cothority/conode/README.md

 # Operating a Conode

-Conode is the program that allows you to be part of a cothority.
-For the server you need:
+To operate a Conode, one need to correctly set up a host and run the Conode program.
+The following chapters describe the requirements and needed environement to correctly run the conode program.

+Once you have a conode up and running, you can inform us on dedis@epfl.ch and we will include your conode in the DEDIS-cothority.

 ## Server requirements

 - 24/7 availability
 - 512MB of RAM and 1GB of disk-space
-- a public IP-address and two consecutive, open ports
+- a public IP-address and two open ports
 - Go 1.12.x installed and set up according to https://golang.org/doc/install

-You find further information about what is important when you operate a conode in the following document: [Operating a Conode](Operating.md).

-Once you have a conode up and running, you can inform us on dedis@epfl.ch and we will include your conode in the DEDIS-cothority.
+## Network communication

+There are two distinct communication schemes that need to be configured:

+1) **conode-conode** communication, and
+2) **Client to conode** communication.

+The conode-conode communication happens for concensus-based transactions in the cothority, for example when the Conodes need to reach a concesus to store a transaction on the skip-chain.
+The client-conode communication happens when something from the outside of cothority performs a query.
+It happens when someone wants to store a value on the skip-chain.
+In this case, the client will contact the cothority via the client-conode communication scheme.

-## WebSocket TLS
+## TLS configuration

 Conode-conode communication is automatically secured via TLS when you use the configuration from `conode setup` unchanged.